Uhuynh/masterthesis_5656077/README.md

 * S&P credit ratings from 1980 to 2015

 ## 2. Workflow
-The workflow of the thesis is as follows:
+The workflow of the project is organized as follows:

 ![](static/master_thesis_workflow.png)